 Not if you don't want to!
 You can buy a full license for Swish with no recurring costs.

-If you sign up for Setapp, you will get access to Swish and 180+ other high-quality Mac apps for a flat monthly fee.
+If you sign up for Setapp, you will get ad-free access to Swish and over 200 premium macOS and iOS apps for a flat monthly fee.

 One Swish license includes two activations.
+One activation counts for all users on one machine.
 Please remember to unlink your license in the About settings tab if you are moving to another Mac.